 - Blood testing: This is the most highly-recommended, most accurate way to test your ketone levels.
 With a small prick of a finger, you can measure the level of BHB ketones in the blood.

-If you test your ketone levels regularly, follow the steps outlined above and supplement when necessary, you’ll no longer be wondering how long it takes to get into ketosis.
+If you test your ketone levels regularly, follow the 10 steps outlined above, supplement when necessary and keep an eye on your carb intake, you’ll no longer be wondering how long it takes to get into ketosis.
 You’ll be in it, burning fat and energetically reaching your health goals in no time.

 Dr. Anthony Gustin is a board-certified sports chiropractor, functional medicine practitioner, entrepreneur, podcast host, and founder of Perfect Keto.